1.1 Invitation to Submit

-You must specify the number of days required to complete the services.
+You must specify the total number of days required to complete the services.

 You should provide your submission by email to APH Representative.
 All submissions submitted by Vendors by email to APH Representative are deemed received once the email has entered into the email inbox of APH Representative.
 Submissions are to be directed only to APH Representative.
 APH shall not be responsible for any email delivery issues or technical problems with regard to the submissions.

 2.2.2 Amending or Withdrawing Submissions